joycehan/strikingly-interview-test-instructions/README.md

 * Write a program according to the following specifications.
 When you run the program, the program should play the game automatically.
 When you're happy with your score, submit your score to us.
 * Email us your finished program!
 Be sure to include a Readme.txt explaining the cool things you did.
 * For back-end applicants, please use the Ruby programming language.
 For front-end applicants, please use JavaScript or CoffeeScript!
 * You can use ANY libraries relevant for this task.
-Use libraries to save dev time!
+Use libraries to save dev time and improve your score!

 ## Our Expectations
 Through this programming test, you should be able to demonstrate: